varnish/Varnish-Book/varnish_book.rst

    If you have some regular-expression experience, must of the overview in `Appendix F: Regular-Expressions in Varnish`_ will not be new.
    Even if this is the case, please glance over it anyway.
-   Although you may be aware of the basic meaning of certain metacharacters, perhaps some of the ways of thinking at regular-expressions will be new.
+   Although you may be aware of the basic meaning of certain metacharacters, perhaps some of the ways of thinking at regular-expressions will be new for you.

 .. raw:: pdf